- 1A small piece, part, or quantity of something: give the duck a bit of bread he read bits of his work to meMore example sentences

 - Yes, I mean, even though, I mean, the media has overblown some of the problems a fair bit.

-- 1.3 [with adjective] • informal A set of actions or ideas associated with a specific group or activity: she’s gone off to do her theatrical bitMore example sentences
+- 2 [with adjective] • informal A set of actions or ideas associated with a specific group or activity: Miranda could go off and do her theatrical bitMore example sentences

 - I'm not sure about the getting married bit, but the idea of them going off somewhere holds a certain appeal.